Bilaterally symmetrical and usually pointed at both ends

 Left is part of a whale's kidney infected with several Crassicauda boopis, the fin whale round worm.
 The head of the worm is found in the blood vessels in the liver, the middle in the whale's kidney, and the tail end in the reproductive and excretory system.
 The entire length of the worm can be as long as 8 m.

-Right is a piece of a false-killer whale's gut which has a heavy infestation of Bolbosoma capitatum, the thorny-headed worm.
+Below is a piece of a false-killer whale's gut which has a heavy infestation of Bolbosoma capitatum, the thorny-headed worm.
 There have been cases where infestations reach up to 600 worms per square metre of gut.

 Mermis nigrescens, terrestrial nematode

-On the left is a terrestrial nematode Mermis nigrescens I found entwined around a poppy leaf after a heavy shower.
+Below is a terrestrial nematode Mermis nigrescens I found entwined around a poppy leaf after a heavy shower.
 It was 5 - 10 cm long, and the little red tip is at the head end.

 It emerges after rain. and climbs on vegetation to lay its eggs.
 The eggs are eaten by earwigs and grasshoppers, and the nematode larvae hatch inside the host and thrive.